 - Convergence in the RIP is slow in contrast it is fast in OSPF.

-- Summarization allows a single routing table entry to represent a collection of IP network numbers.
+- Summarization allows a single routing table entry to illustrate a collection of IP network numbers.
 RIP supports auto summarization, as against OSPF supports manual summarization.

 - There no hop count limit in OSPF.
 On the contrary, the RIP is limited to 15 hop counts.